 If another version of the object was previously assigned to the Workspace, you will be prompted to revert to the previously assigned version.

 6.7.3.
 Checking-out an Object

-Checking-out an object allows you to edit the version currently assigned to the Workspace, and associates the new version with the active Task.
+Checking-out an object allows you to edit the version currently assigned to the Workspace (or replace it with a Lab object), and associates the new version with the active Task.